Time to Go Solar?

 Have you considered adding solar panels to your home?
 Most people do so out of a desire to improve the environment, but there are specific tax advantages to installing solar as quickly as possible, because the advantages are declining, and will be completely gone after 2021 unless Congress extends the deadline.

 In brief: If you completely install a solar system by December 31, you can get a tax credit of 26% of the cost (not including installation).
-Last year the credit was 30%; in 2021 it will be 22%.
+In 2020 the credit was 30%; in 2021 it will be 26%.
+In 2023 it will be 22%.
 After that the credit goes away, short of Congressional intervention.

 What does that mean?
 A tax credit is different from a tax deduction: It’s much better.
 A tax deduction reduces your taxable income, but a tax credit reduces your actual taxes.
 So if you owe $2,500 in taxes for 2020 but installed a $10,000 solar system, you get a tax credit of $2,600, which means a tax refund of $100 instead of a tax debt of $2,500.